OuhscBbmc/redcap-manual-v1/check/part11.md

 REDCap allows for users with appropriate permissions to correct data or errors within a project.
 Any changes to the data are recorded in the REDCap audit log.
-Additionally, REDCap has a field comment log for each for field.
+Additionally, REDCap has a field comment log for each field.
 The field comment log allows users to record the reason they are making a modification to the data for each field that needs to be corrected.

 It is the responsibility of the RT to make data corrections or address errors.

-#### When data collection instruments are updated, is the previous version retained to show how dat awas collected at any point in time? {#sec-check-part11-dataentry-validation-versioncontrol}
+#### When data collection instruments are updated, is the previous version retained to show how data were collected at any point in time? {#sec-check-part11-dataentry-validation-versioncontrol}

-Yes, REDCap, when in production mode, creates a snapshot of all data collection instruments whenever a changes is requested.
+Yes, REDCap, when in production mode, creates a snapshot of all data collection instruments whenever a change is requested.

 It is the responsibility of the RT to ensure that REDCap is in production mode prior to collecting research data.